 So no matter what you may have heard about how it’s nothing but a pain, causing disruption to our plans, throwing our communications awry and generally chucking a spanner into the works of our lives, the passage of Mercury retrograde is actually a gift from the heavens which gives us an opportunity to reflect, take stock, review, and correct mistakes we may previously have made in the rush and whirl of everyday life.
 It’s how we receive and use this gift that matters.

-When we say that a planet is retrograde, we mean that, from the perspective of the Earth, it appears to be moving backwards against the constellations of stars that form the zodiac signs as we know them.
-This phenomenon occurs because the speed at which the planet is orbiting the Sun is different to the speed at which the Earth orbits the Sun.
-Of course, the planet in question hasn’t suddenly changed direction, it merely appears to have done so at certain points in its orbit relative to the Earth.
-As such, planetary retrogradation is an illusion, but a significant one none-the-less, for the messages that it brings us about the inner work we need to undertake at those times.
+When we say that a planet is retrograde, we mean that, from the perspective of the earth, it appears to be moving backwards against the constellations of fixed stars.
+This phenomenon occurs because the speed at which the planet is orbiting the sun is different to the speed at which the earth orbits the sun.
+Of course, the planet in question hasn’t suddenly changed direction, it merely appears to have done so from the perspective of the earth.
+As such, planetary retrogradation is an illusion, but a significant one none-the-less for the wisdom it shares about the inner work needed at those times.

-All planets other than the Sun and Moon (which, of course, aren’t actually ‘planets’ anyway!) undergo periods of astrological retrogradation, and the amount of time they spend retrograde lengthens according to their distance from the Sun, with the Outer Planets (Jupiter, Saturn, Chiron, Uranus, Neptune and Pluto) remaining retrograde for several months but Mercury being retrograde for only about three weeks at a time.
+All planets other than the sun and moon (which, of course, aren’t actually ‘planets’ anyway!) undergo periods of retrogradation, and the amount of time spent retrograde lengthens according to their distance from the Sun.
+Hence the outer planets (Jupiter, Saturn, Chiron, Uranus, Neptune and Pluto) remain retrograde for several months but Mercury is retrograde for only about three weeks at a time.

 Mercury helps us understand life and make sense of our everyday experience.
 It does not, however, take us deeply into things, preferring to deal with the necessary surface issues of life before moving on to the next thing.
 Mercury is a flexible planet and its energy can be quite immature at times!
 It is often observed that Mercury has few morals.
 It’s not immoral, it’s amoral: it seeks understanding and recognises connections and possibilities without particularly engaging in the rights and wrongs of those possibilities.
 In myth, Mercury was the messenger of the gods.
 It wasn’t his job to judge the messages and information that he imparted, only to communicate them.